The Most Notorious Baseball Rumors of All-Time

 The chatter surrounding what off-the-field team Piazza played for continued after his denial, and was immortalized in the Belle and Sebastian song “Piazza, New York Catcher.”

 Number 4: Fritz Peterson and Mike Kekich swap families

-Most of the other Yankees of the early ’70s knew that pitchers Fritz Peterson and Mike Kekich were close friends and that their families often hung out together.
-But little did the rest of the ball club know that Peterson and Kekich had decided that they each got along better with the other’s wife, and because of this would swap families, down to their kids and dogs.
+Most of the other 1973 Yankees knew that pitchers Fritz Peterson and Mike Kekich were close friends and that their families often hung out together.
+What they didn’t know was that Peterson and Kekich had decided that they each got along better with the other’s wife and had decided to swap families, right down to their kids and dogs.

-Word of this strange arrangement did begin to leak and in spring training of 1973 Peterson and Kekich each called a press conference to address and confirm the rumors.
+Word of this strange arrangement did start to leak in spring training and Peterson and Kekich each called a press conference to address and confirm the rumors.
 The public was not impressed with this most unusual of baseball trades and the pitchers were roundly booed.
-This seemed to get to Peterson — who had been one of the better pitchers in the American League — and he finished the 73 season with a 8-15 record
+This seemed to get to Peterson — who had been one of the better pitchers in the American League — and he finished the ’73 season with an 8-15 record

-However the family trade did work for Peterson in the long run, as he has been married to the former Susanne Kekich since the swap.
-Kekich and Marilyn Peterson didn’t get married and split up after a couple years.
+However, the family trade did work for Peterson in the long run.
+He’s been married to the former Susanne Kekich since the swap.
+Kekich and Marilyn Peterson never got married and split after a couple of years.